-Service Level Agreement or SLA is the level of service expected from a vendor that includes the metrics by which the service can be measured and remedies or penalty factors if the service fails to meet the agreed-on level.
-SLA forms a critical part of a technology vendor contract and ensures transparency in the service commitment.
+Service Level Agreement or service level agreement is the level of service expected from a vendor that includes the metrics by which the service can be measured and remedies or penalty factors if the service fails to meet the agreed-on level. service level agreement forms a critical part of a technology vendor contract and ensures transparency in the service commitment.

 SLA or a Service Level Agreement specifically defines the level of service that a customer expects from a supplier with pre-defined metrics to measure the quality and efficiency of the service.
-An SLA not only focuses on the expected results but also includes any penalties or remedies if the agreed-on service fails to meet the expected level.
+An service level agreement not only focuses on the expected results but also includes any penalties or remedies if the agreed-on service fails to meet the expected level.

 Although SLAs are generally drawn between companies and external suppliers, it can also be drawn between two departments within the same company.